maniaclab/snowmass-connect-docs/docs/software.md

         LCIO
         miniDST

-Those are also available via CVMFS in ` /cvmfs/stash.osgstorage.org/osgconnect/collab/project/snowmass21/software` and intended to run primarily as part HTCondor jobs to the OSPool.
+Those are also available via cvmfs in ` /cvmfs/stash.osgstorage.org/osgconnect/collab/project/snowmass21/software` and intended to run primarily as part HTCondor jobs to the OSPool.

 ## Software in cvmfs repositories